QianYin1799/The-Long-Range-Depth-Estimation/README.md

 # The-Long-Range-Depth-Estimation

+This project is a derivative work based on [Monocular-Depth-Estimation-Toolbox](https://github.com/Ma-Zhuang/DepthFormer), which is licensed under the Apache License 2.0.

 ## 📖 Introduction

 **Monocular depth estimation**, a cost-effective solution for reconstructing 3D structures from single 2D images, finds widespread applications in robotic navigation, UAV control, and intelligent manufacturing.